More about Hybrid Cloud Management

 - Cloud resource provisioning and management—provision storage resources irrespective of the target deployment environment.

-- No cloud lock-in—integrates with AWS, Azure and Google cloud, with unified visibility to data across these platforms, and ability to seamlessly migrate file shares and application data across clouds.
+- No vendor lock-in—integrates with AWS, Azure and Google cloud, with unified visibility to data across these platforms, and ability to seamlessly migrate applications across clouds.

 - Single pane of glass—no need to login to multiple consoles to manage cloud storage systems.